Emdogman/J88/Assets/TopDownEngine/Common/Scripts/Characters/CharacterAbilities/Car_Like_Momentum_Testing_Guide.md

 ## Overview

 The car-like momentum system makes the character behave like a car - it must come to a complete stop before changing direction.
 This creates realistic momentum physics where the character can't immediately reverse or turn while moving.
+The system works for all 8 directions including diagonals.

 ## How It Works

 ### **Car-Like Physics:**
-- **Character builds momentum** in both horizontal and vertical directions (like a car accelerating)
+- **Character builds momentum** in any direction (including diagonals) like a car accelerating
 - **Momentum decays when player gives opposite input (braking)** - like pressing brake pedal
 - **Only when braking is complete (momentum = 0)** can player change direction
 - **Only same direction or opposite direction allowed** while having momentum
 - **Any other direction is COMPLETELY BLOCKED** - input is zeroed
-- **Separate momentum tracking** for horizontal and vertical movement
+- **Works for all 8 directions** - horizontal, vertical, and diagonal movement

 ### **Stage-Based Behavior:**
 - **Stage 1 (Normal):** No car momentum - character responds immediately